edkedk99/hledger-lots/docs/README.md

 ## Checks

-It is recommended to use the option *--check* to ensure you past selling transaction has the correct cost according to the choosen cost method.
-It can be enabled by setting the environment variable **HLEDGER_LOTS_CHECK** to "true".
-It can be disabled with the option *--no-check* or setting the environment variable **HLEDGER_LOTS_CHECK** to "false".
+It is recommended to set the option *check* to true to ensure you past selling transaction has the correct cost according to the choosen cost method.
+See how to set it up [here](config)

-> At the moment the default is set to "false", but expect it to be turned to "true" in future releases.

 ## Limitations